gustavom2998/engineering_notes/courses/data_lakes_on_aws/week_1.md

 - Lambda function code transforms data.
 - Different tables store different types of objects.
 - Lambda can also normalize data to fit into tables.
-- Lambdas are good for renaming,parsing and normalizing data.
+- Lambdas are good for renaming, parsing and normalizing data.

 > Seems like a workaround for not working with Spark.
 Can be good for very simple pipelines, but doesn't seem very good for heavy processing jobs.

 ### Extending the Data Lake

-- More tools can be added as the lake grows
+- More tools can be added as the lake grows.
-- Ingestion layer can be extended with API Gateway to receive data via APIs
+- The ingestion layer can be extended with API Gateway to receive data via APIs.
-- Elasticsearch (full text search database) can be used for text search
+- Elasticsearch (full-text search database) can be used for text search.
-- Kibana can connect to Elasticsearch for visualization
+- Kibana can connect to Elasticsearch for visualization.